Shetty4L/walterbot/nlu_data/interrogation.md

 - i know you had your reasons
 - i know others made you do this
 - i know you were only following orders from other people
+- i understand the need to protect your family
+- you had to provide for your family

 ## intent: ask_accomplices
 - who helped you